Bullet for a Badman

 Bullet for a Badman is a 1964 American Western film directed by R. G. Springsteen and starring Audie Murphy and Darren McGavin.
-The film is based on the 1958 novel Renegade Posse, the working title of the film by Marvin H. Albert.
+The film is based on the 1958 novel Renegade Posse by Marvin H. Albert.
 The film was shot between October and November 1963 in Zion National Park and Snow Canyon State Park in Utah.

 Plot

 Sam Ward and Logan Keliher were once brothers in arms in the Texas Rangers.
-When both left the force, Ward turned outlaw and is angry at Keliher for marrying his former wife and adopting his child whilst Ward was imprisoned for his crimes.
-Ward escapes from prison and forms a gang to rob a bank in Keliher's town with Ward planning to kill Keliher after the robbery.
-Keliher foils the robbery with Ward the only survivor of his gang.
-Ward escapes with the loot though he is wounded by Keliher.
-Keliher links up with a posse and uses his knowledge of Ward's ways to track him down.
+When both left the force, Ward turned outlaw and is angry at Keliher for marrying his former wife and adopting his child while Ward was imprisoned for his crimes.
+Ward escapes from prison and forms a gang to rob a bank in Keliher's town, and Ward plans to kill Keliher after the robbery.
+Keliher foils the robbery and Ward is the only survivor from his gang.
+Ward escapes with the loot but is wounded by Keliher, who joins a posse and uses his knowledge of Ward's ways to locate him.

-Once Ward is captured and the bank money recovered, several members of the posse debate whether they should kill Ward and his girlfriend Lottie and keep the bank money for themselves.
+When Ward is captured and the bank money is recovered, several members of the posse debate whether they should kill Ward and his girlfriend Lottie and keep the bank money for themselves.
 Their plans are interrupted by an Apache war party.